Here is some information about the Pittsburgh Pirates to get you started:

-If you are a fan of the Pittsburgh Pirates, then you know that the only thing that matters right now is how they are expected to perform in the 2021 season.
-Do the Pirates have the star power to make it all the way to the playoffs and win the World Series in 2021?
+If you are a fan of the Pittsburgh Pirates, then you know that the only thing that matters right now is how they are expected to perform in the 2022 season.
+Do the Pittsburgh Pirates have the star power to make it all the way to the World Series in 2022?

 Coming into his second season as a Major League Baseball manager, Derek Shelton currently has a 19-41 regular season win-loss record in charge of the Pittsburgh Pirates.